Blog · Review Essay · Last reviewed June 19, 2026

 My Mother Was a Computer and the Code That Mothers the Subject

 N. Katherine Hayles's My Mother Was a Computer is a book about what happens after code becomes one of culture's ordinary languages.
-It is not only that computers process symbols.
-It is that people begin to understand speech, writing, bodies, texts, selves, and even the cosmos through computational habits.
+The computer's habit of processing symbols seeps outward until people begin to understand speech, writing, bodies, texts, selves, and even the cosmos through computational habits.
 The machine becomes a parent of perception.

 The Book